 Petabytes allow us to say: “Correlation is enough.”
 We can stop looking for models.

 The problem with correlation is something economist knows very well, specially those under pressure to bring evidence to politically charged debates, or even worse designs.
 As Ronald Coase said: “If you torture the data long enough, it will confess.”
 Imagine what Anderson’s Petabytes can confess nowadays, and the many spurious incentives that may guide unscrupulous data torturers.

 How to fight against them?
 The recipe may sound naive: transparency and openness.
-It is not simple, of course, but there is a wide consensus on a minimun number of best practices(4).
-Some scientific fields have a strong tradition of sharing data, and using common databases (e.g. to share big telescopes and other large scale physical experiments), but the academic reward system does not sufficiently incentivize open practices.
+It is not simple, of course, but there is a wide consensus on a minimum number of best practices(4).
+Some scientific fields have a strong tradition of sharing data, and using common databases (e.g. to share big telescopes or high energy physics experiments), but the academic reward system does not sufficiently incentivize open practices.

 The situation is a classic collective action problem.
 Individual researchers lack strong incentives to be more transparent, though the credibility of science would benefit if everyone were more transparent.
 Maybe it is the time to explore (not so) new collective action management tools!

 (1) Simmons, J., Nelson, L., & Simonsohn, U. (2011).
 False-Positive Psychology: Undisclosed Flexibility in Data Collection and Analysis Allows Presenting Anything as Significant Psychological Science, 22 (11), 1359-1366 DOI: 10.1177/0956797611417632

 (2) Open Science Collaboration (2015).
 Estimating the reproducibility of psychological science Science, 349 (6251) DOI: 10.1126/science.aac4716

 (3) Ioannidis, J. (2005).
 Why Most Published Research Findings Are False PLoS Medicine, 2 (8) DOI: 10.1371/journal.pmed.0020124